Published by Carl Hedinger. Last Updated on November 22, 2023.

 Waterrock Knob (MP 451.2)

 The last of our Blue Ridge Parkway hikes are certainly not the least.
-The sunsets at Waterrock Knob Mountain are severely underrated!
+The sunsets at Waterrock Knob are severely underrated!

 Read More: Soco Falls